 The launch of a “second Bialiatski” case

 Tough Belarusian legislation compels NGOs to register all financial aid received from foreign countries with the Department of Humanitarian Activities.
 The authorities do not allow sponsorship of political social events.
-A variety of state bodies, such as Committee of State Control and the tax authorities, enforce the law.
+A variety of state bodies, such as Committee of State Control and the tax authorities and criminal lawyers enforce the law.
 That said, many NGOs have no option but to open bank accounts in Lithuania or Poland to continue their proper operation.
 This allows the authorities to persecute unwanted NGOs allegedly for illegitimate financial operations.

 On 2 August 2017, State Control Committee agents staged a raid in the REP’s Minsk office under the pretext of a criminal case against its chair, Hienadź Fiadynič, and his associate, Ihar Komlik, both charged with tax evasion.
 Throughout 2017 and 2018 the authorities have gathered information about REP leaders, undertaking raids, interrogating its members and impeding the organisation’s activities in all sorts of ways.